bassamelobeid/flutter-deriv-api/README.md

 ## underlying

-The underlying asset, as a [Finance::Asset::Underlying](https://metacpan.org/pod/Finance::Asset::Underlying) instance.
+The underlying asset, as a [Finance::Underlying] instance.

 # ATTRIBUTES - Other